 Assemble the Pasta Dish:

-- Over medium-low heat, warm the pasta for 3 minutes, stirring occasionally to prevent sticking.
+Over medium-low heat, warm the pasta for three minutes, stirring occasionally to prevent sticking.

 Reminder: Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.